William Latimer, Ph.D. was named the 14th president of The College of New Rochelle in April 2018.

 An active member of the College Community, chairing and serving on many committees, Fontoura believes that the library serves as the beacon of digital and information literacy and works to advance and facilitate the development of solid information seeking behaviors for our students.
 Her responsibilities include leading and planning for library resources and services including the development of Library Learning Commons for all students at CNR, as well as administrative oversight of all campus libraries.
 Her interests include trends in library innovation, management and technology, children's literature, and promoting lifelong learning.

-Fontoura received a bachelor of arts in psychology from The College of New Rochelle, a master in library science from Queens College – City University of New York, and a master in science in gerontology from The College of New Rochelle.
+Fontoura received a B.A. in psychology from The College of New Rochelle, a M.L.S. from Queens College – City University of New York, and a M.S. in gerontology from The College of New Rochelle.
 She has participated in the Harvard Institutes for Higher Education and also holds a certificate in leadership and management from the New York Library Association.

-A CNR alumna, Blake first joined the College staff in 2005 in the office of the Vice President for Student Services.
-She then served as Associate Director and Director of Student Development.
+A CNR alumna, Blake first joined the College's Student Services staff in 2005.
+She served as Associate Director and Director of Student Development.
 Most recently, she served as Special Assistant to the President for Mission and Board Relations, through which she worked to inspire members of the College Community to embrace CNR's Ursuline heritage and mission of education and service.

 Blake is actively involved in the Archdiocese of New York.
 She is a member of the Archdiocesan Pastoral Council and has been a commissioner of the Office of Black Ministry since 2005, serving on numerous committees.
 In 2014, she served on the Archdiocesan Advisory Group to Timothy Cardinal Dolan.
 She is a founder and member of the Harlem Chapter of the Associates of the Sisters of the Blessed Sacrament; founder and co-advisor of the St. Charles Borromeo Roman Catholic Church youth group; and assistant choreographer of the church's liturgical dance ministry.

-She holds a bachelor's degree in psychology from The College of New Rochelle, a master's degree in industrial/organizational psychology from Baruch College, and a master's degree in higher and post-secondary education from Teachers College, Columbia University.
+She holds a B.A. in psychology from The College of New Rochelle, a M.S. in industrial/organizational psychology from Bernard M. Baruch College, and a Ed.M. in higher and post-secondary education from Teachers College, Columbia University.